Dick Leitsch: Other work and retirement

 During this pre-Stonewall era, anyone who was publicly homosexual had great difficulty staying employed in white-collar positions.
 Due to being publicly gay, even in interviews, Leitsch took whatever jobs provided a livable income.
 He primarily worked as a bartender but held various occupations including journalist, author, painter and holiday decorator.
 He retired in 2000, thereafter volunteering much of his time at the Episcopal Church of Saint Mary the Virgin in Manhattan.

 Personal life and death

 Leitsch's long-time partner was Timothy Scofield.
 They were together for 17 years before Scofield died in 1989 following an AIDS diagnosis.

 In April 2018, Leitsch donated his personal papers as well as a large number of Mattachine papers to the New York Public Library, following his terminal cancer diagnosis.

 Leitsch died from liver cancer in Manhattan on June 22, 2018.
+He is interred at the Church of St. Luke in the Fields, an Episcopal Church in Greenwich Village.

 Legacy

 Season 4 episode 10 of the podcast “Making Gay History” is about Leitsch, and a bonus episode of that podcast is about and in memory of Leitsch.